-So kids really do know that elephants are bigger than rabbits, and they are capable of understanding that 5 coins don’t become 6 coins merely because we move them around.
+So kids really do know that elephants are bigger than wolves, and they are capable of understanding that 5 coins don’t become 6 coins merely because we move them around.

 But they have more trouble inhibiting the wrong answer.
 Their internal censor–the executive function that stops us from blurting out silly things–isn’t as powerful.

 That’s an important developmental constraint on reasoning, but it doesn’t mean kids are fundamentally irrational or illogical.